dicepencilpaper/emprise/A Daring Emprise V2.md

 ## Combat

+Actual combat consists of multiple actions taking place simultaneously.
+However, this is extremely difficult (if not impossible) to achieve in a game.
+Therefore, we will use a system composed of *rounds* and *turns*, with the order set through *initiative*.

+### Initiative

+At the start of combat, all players and the coordinator will roll 1d8 each.
+The action order will then be established by the roll results in ascending order.
+The coordinator must take care to annotate the initiative order for reference.

+### Rounds and turns

+Once the initiative is set, combat begins!
+This is the start of the round, which encompasses all the plays by all participants.

-To perform an attack, you use the *adventurer* profession, unless your adventurer has another profession that might guarantee a better result based on the weapon or method being used to make the attack.
-For example, an adventurer that is better as a *hunter* than as an *adventurer* might then use their *hunter* die when using a weapon such as a longbow.
+To perform an attack, you use the *adventurer* profession, unless they have another profession that might guarantee a better result based on the weapon or method being used to make the attack.
+For example, an adventurer that is better as a *hunter* than as an *adventurer* can use their *hunter* die when using a weapon such as a longbow.

 To set the difficulty level of the attack, we will compare the attack die against their opponent's attack die, and use the table below to determine the maximum success value.